davidB/gradle-getdown-plugin/README.md

 * versionned mode support
 * allow to configure what files to remove from jre + from jre/rt.jar like [packr](https://github.com/libgdx/packr)
 * applet mode support ??
+* auto-download + install (in cache) of launch4j like in [launch4j-maven-plugin](https://github.com/lukaszlenart/launch4j-maven-plugin), then user doesn't care if it's launch4j or an other backend-tool used to create .exe for windows.
+* create .ico from png (like [JavaFX Gradle Plugin](https://bitbucket.org/shemnon/javafx-gradle/), see process in [Automating the creation of multires icons for JavaFX applications](http://teabeeoh.blogspot.fr/2014/02/automating-creation-of-multires-icons.html) ) +may be create every missing resolution from bigger image.